phaag/nfdump/README.md

 > format described here are those of the development branch and may still
 > receive compatibility fixes before the final release.

+1.8.x is ready to explore, with many new features and improvements.
+Start with a test deployment, then use the collector manuals and migration notes to plan a production rollout.

 ## Highlights of 1.8.x

 ### Core, file format, and runtime

-Much of the old code has been removed or rewritten.
-The new core is designed for contemporary CPU and memory hierarchies: hot data structures are arranged to be friendlier to L1/L2 caches and the processing pipeline avoids work that was needed by older implementations.
+nfdump has received continuous updates over the years, but some design choices needed to be rethought to meet the demands of modern CPU architectures.
+A large part of the old code has therefore been removed or rewritten.
+The new core is designed for contemporary CPU and memory hierarchies: hot data structures are arranged to be friendlier to L1/L2 caches, and the processing pipeline avoids work that was needed by older implementations.

 - A new threading core shares the available CPU budget between readers, writers, and worker roles.
 Set the budget with `-W` or `limitCores`; zero